alienishi/react/README.md

 #### Prerequisites

-You can use this cheatsheet for reference at any skill level, but basic understanding of React and TypeScript is assumed.
+You can use this cheatsheet for reference at any skill level, but a basic understanding of React and TypeScript is assumed.
 Here is a list of prerequisites:

 - Basic understanding of [React](https://react.dev/).
 - Familiarity with [TypeScript Basics](https://www.typescriptlang.org/docs/handbook/2/basic-types.html) and [Everyday Types](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html).

-In the cheatsheet we assume you are using the latest versions of React and TypeScript.
+In the cheatsheet, we assume you are using the latest versions of React and TypeScript.

 #### React and TypeScript starter kits